jaclu/tmux-mullvad/README.md

 ## Status Update Interval

 Status update won't be instant.
-The duration depends on the `status-interval` Tmux option.
+The lag depends on the `status-interval` Tmux option.
 You can set it to a low number to make the refresh faster.

 ```
 set -g status-interval 5